HackBerkeley/intro-git/README.md

 nothing to commit
 ```

 We haven't done anything yet!
-We're on the *master branch* by default, we haven't added any files or committed any changes.
+We're on the **master branch** by default, we haven't added/staged any files or committed any changes.
 Create a file called `hello.txt` with the text `hello` in it.

 ```